letorbi/fontie/README.md

 # Fontie

 The deamon that is running in the back of [Fontie](https://fontie.pixelsvsbytes.com).
-The backend is where all the font conversion "magic" happens.
-The frontend is just an interface to upload the font-files and trigger the genration of the font-package by the backend.
+It is licensed as open source under the AGPL v3.

-The Fontie backend is licensed as open source under the AGPL v3.
+*The code is working and used in production.
+However, it is not really fit for public use.
+Originally I wanted to refactor the code , but I’ve never found the time to do so - sry for that.
+I really, really appreciate any clean-up/optimizing PRs from experienced Python/Fontforge developers as this is my first python project.
+But also other PRs are nice, too :)*

 ## Installation